raw-lab/raw-lab/README.md

 # Hi there 👋
 # Welcome to the RAW Lab

-- 🔭 I’m currently working on Microbialites/Stromatolites for NASA, Nitrogenase for USDA, Viral-like particles for industry, and the bat immune system for NIH
+- 🔭 We are currently working on Microbialites/Stromatolites for NASA, Nitrogenase for USDA, Viral-like particles for industry, and the bat immune system for NIH
 - 🌱 We currently learning Rust as a lab
 - 👯 We are looking to collaborate on anything related to viruses, bioinformatics, computational biology, or synthetic biology.
 - 🤔 We looking for help with variety of projects.
 Send Dr. RAW an email.